-Follow our setup guide to connect Azure Synapse to Fivetran.
+Follow our setup guide to connect your Azure Synapse data warehouse to Fivetran.

-To connect a Azure Synapse data warehouse to Fivetran, you need the following:
+To connect Azure Synapse to Fivetran, you need the following:

 - Permissions to create a user for Fivetran

 - Fivetran account owner permission to add destinations